 Probably, a cheap bike won’t show much quality while an expensive one bought from a trusted supplier, will have good quality.
 However, even with a good quality bike, you may have to change the battery after a while (normally 700-1000 charge cycles).
 This battery replacement will generally cost you around 500-800 dollars.

 Let’s take another example.
 There has been an ad for ODK U500 e-bike with a gap of four years.
 With the battery worn-out and the bike a bit scruffy, the e-bike was placed at 650 dollars.
 Consider having to buy a new battery with tax.
 You would have a total of 1100-1500 dollars.

 While the new bike of the same model costs about 2000 dollars, so, it would be safe to say that a 2000-dollar e-bike would depreciate and would retain the value of around 300 dollars after four years.
 The main reason for this depreciation is the battery which would have to be replaced.

-Is electric bike economical?
-It depends on the bike type you buy, the amount of usage for the bike, and also the place at which you buy and use it.
+Are electric bikes economical?
+It depends on the e-bike type you buy, the amount of usage on the e-bike, and also the place at which you buy and use it.
 In some places, you might be relieved of taxes or other miscellaneous charges.
 E-bikes are certainly more economical than cars and motorcycles, for example.
-Why are e-bikes so expensive?
-Or are they?
-Read more in this post.

-How will this e-bike be helpful in the bigger picture?
+How could an e-bike be helpful in the bigger picture?
 For starters, an e-bike is way more eco-friendly than the bikes that use gas and other forms of fuel since it runs on electricity.
-Are electric bikes good for the environment?
-Find out in this post.